-Experience the 18th century in the glow of flickering candles for a very unique DaPonte String Quartet concert.
-The concert will be held at the all-original, pre-revolutionary, Old Walpole Meetinghouse on Sunday September 9, 2017 at 7:00pm (doors open at 6:30pm).
+Experience world-class string quartet music in the evening glow of flickering candles at the all original 1772 Old Walpole Meetinghouse on Sunday September 11, 2022 at 7:00pm (doors open at 6:30pm).

-The Quartet has performed at Carnegie Hall, has been featured on CBS Sunday Morning, and toured in France, Scotland, and Canada, as well as in over twenty American states.
+The DaPonte String Quartet has performed at Carnegie Hall, has been featured on CBS Sunday Morning, and toured in France, Scotland, and Canada, as well as in over twenty American states.
 They have broadcast on nation-wide radio and television both in the United States and Canada, received awards from the NEA, Philadelphia Musical Fund Society, Music Teachers National Association, Chamber Music America, and Maine Arts Commission.
-They have also recorded three CD’s, with a fourth coming soon.

-Please bring a cushion for comfort and flashlights to guide you to your vehicles after the event.
+Please bring a cushion to sit on and flashlights to guide you to your vehicles after the event.

-Tax-deductible contributions toward the roof replacement project would be gratefully accepted and should be sent to Old Walpole Meetinghouse, P.O.
-Box 47, Walpole, Me 04573.
+Tax-deductible contributions toward the roof replacement project and window restoration would be gratefully accepted and should be sent to Old Walpole Meetinghouse, P.O. box 47, Walpole, Me 04573.